Combinatorial properties of Newton maps: Newton rays from Newton maps

 \section{Newton rays from Newton maps}

-We now construct Newton ray edges, which will connect the repelling fixed points of the extended Hubbard trees constructed in the previous chapter to the Newton graph.
-They are defined as subsets of \emph{bubble rays}, which are chains of Fatou components of that have been used in the literature in several situations \cite{YZ,Ro98,Lu}.
+We now construct Newton ray edges, which will connect the repelling fixed points of the extended Hubbard trees constructed in the previous chapter to the Newton graph (see Theorems \ref{Lem_RepPtsAreLandingPts} and \ref{Lem_RepPtsFixedRays}).
+There will be two types of Newton ray: one type is very simply a periodic ray in the immediate basin of a root, and the other type will be defined as subsets of ``bubble rays", chains of Fatou components that have been used in the literature in several situations \cite{YZ,Ro98,Lu}.

-The main results in this section are Lemma \ref{Lem_RepPtsAreLandingPts} which guarantees the existence of periodic rays landing on Hubbard trees, and Lemma \ref{Lem_RepPtsFixedRays} which guarantees that such rays can be found with minimal period.
+Let $\N$ be a level of the Newton graph $\Delta_\N$ so that every pole of $N_p$ and every critical point of $N_p$ that eventually lands in the channel diagram $\Delta$ is contained in $\Delta_{\N}$.
+The existence of such a level is guaranteed by \cite[Corollary 3.5]{MRS}.
+It is very possible that a higher level will be taken in the actual construction of the combinatorial invariant for $N_p$ (see Definition \ref{Def_TheNewtonGraphPCFMap}).
+Nevertheless, the results of this section hold in either case.